 The Minister of Municipal Affairs and Housing approved the City of Oshawa Official Plan (Oshawa Official Plan) on February 12, 1987.
-The Oshawa Official Plan was last consolidated in September 2019.
+The Oshawa Official Plan was last updated in April 2021.
 The Oshawa Official Plan directs land uses on City-wide basis with supporting policies on environmental management, transportation, infrastructure and community improvement.